com3dian/pretty_prompt_compare/README.md

 https://github.com/user-attachments/assets/ef152000-a954-4e3e-ad05-47f840d0db09

 In the age of LLMs, a lot of prompt engineering comes down to comparing prompts and their responses.
-This Python package helps by pretty-printing prompts and responses, making it easier to see differences and embed this workflow into your Python development environment.
+This Python package helps by pretty-printing pairs of prompts and responses, making it easier to see differences and embed this workflow into your Python development environment.

 ## Installation